garrettgoodstein/SpaceJumper/README.md

 # Space Wanderer
 Space Wanderer is a meditative game where you get to play as as a prince by hopping to one beautiful planet after another.
 You will get to explore the wonders of space and jump to planets that will constantly appear.
 There are no objectives, scores, or missions.
-The game is about putting yourself in an immersive atmosphere and letting the game take you on an meditative trip.
+The game is about putting yourself in an immersive atmosphere and letting the game take you on a meditative trip.

 ## Prerequisities
 Unity which can be downloaded at (https://unity3d.com/get-unity/download).
 Unity has its own sets of tutorials and demos for reference.